 - 1. Ensure organic waste collection service is successfully implemented within all unincorporated communities. - Most residential customers in County unincorporated areas have organic waste collection service.
-New and revised waste collection contracts with organic waste service are forthcoming. - Monitored implementation to ensure proper source separation of waste materials. - Continued the roll-out of organic waste containers, site visits, and outreach for all commercial customers. - Taking necessary steps to develop a new waste collection system in North County. - Addressing comments received during the public review of the Draft Environmental Impact Report. - 2.
-Expand the Food Donation and Recovery Outreach Program (Food DROP). - Performed educational outreach and SB 1383 food recovery compliance checks with 257 identified Tier One and Tier Two edible food generators in County unincorporated communities via emails, phone calls and in-person site visits. - Completed updates to the Countywide ArcGIS food recovery map with information and data gathered from 205 food recovery agencies in LA County through assessment surveys and follow-up phone calls. - 3.
-Implement a strong, comprehensive organic waste communication plan. - Continued to implement strategies to educate residents and local officials, and support collaboration to manage organic waste in the region. - Attended 28 community outreach events to provide residents education and resources on sustainability programs, including organic waste management. - Hosted six community specific engagement meetings to provide residents updates about their waste hauling services, which include organic waste recycling. - Provided educational information and resources via FightFoodWasteLA.com, CleanLA.com, social media platforms, and print materials.
+New and revised waste collection contracts with organic waste service are forthcoming. - Monitored implementation to ensure proper source separation of waste materials. - Continued the roll-out of organic waste containers, site visits, and outreach for all commercial customers. - Taking necessary steps to develop a new waste collection system in North County. - Preparing the Draft Environmental Impact Report for review and certification by the Board of Supervisors. - 2.
+Expand the Food Donation and Recovery Outreach Program (Food DROP). - Continued to provide educational outreach and monitored SB 1383 food recovery compliance with over 100 Tier One and Tier Two Edible Food generators.
+Reached out to additional 116 food recovery agencies to confirm their information and food recovery activities for updates on the countywide ArcGIS food recovery map. - Provided approximately 6,000 reusable bags to food recovery agencies for food distribution activities. - 3.
+Implement a strong, comprehensive organic waste communication plan. - Continued to implement strategies to educate residents and local officials, and support collaboration to manage organic waste in the region. - Attended 10 community outreach events to provide residents education and resources on sustainability programs, including organic waste management. - Hosted two community specific engagement meetings to provide residents updates about their waste hauling services, which include organic waste recycling. - Provided educational information and resources via FightFoodWasteLA.com, CleanLA.com, social media platforms, and print materials.